 The alert will go out to other Pawscout users in the area so that you can have more eyes out for your pet.
 This feature is important because the GPS tag itself doesn’t provide the exact location of your pet and has a range of 300 feet.
 So, if your pet steps out of that range, it will be extremely helpful to have other people aware that your dog is missing.

 3. Dogtra PATHFINDER TRX GPS Tracking Dog Collar vs Fi Dog Collar

 The Dogtra PATHFINDER TRX GPS Tracking Dog Collar is one of the most reliable and capable options you’ll find in the market.
 It has an impressive 9-mile tracking range, and it can keep track of up to 21 dogs.

-The collar also has a 2-second GPS update rate, so you can get accurate and current information on the location of your dog.
-It uses its own smart tracking system and doesn’t rely on cellular data.
+The collar also has a 2-second GPS update rate so that you can get accurate and current information on the location of your dog.
+It uses its smart tracking system and doesn’t rely on cellular data.